Sheikyon/shortest-path-algorithm/README.md

 This is covered in more detail in [this article](https://sheikyon.nl/posts/assimilating-dijkstra-algorithm-and-its-applications-in-daily-life/), written by me.

+### Prerequisites

+* Have the [igraph](https://igraph.org/) library installed to be able to manipulate and analyze the graphs with which Dijkstra's algorithm will be represented.
+* This can be done with ```install.packages("igraph")```

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

-This script is coded in R. You are free to do whatever you like with it.
+And this script is coded in R. You are free to do whatever you like with it.